West warns of possible attack at Kabul airport amid airlift

 On Thursday, the Taliban sprayed a water cannon at those gathered at one airport gate to try to drive the crowd away, as someone launched tear gas canisters elsewhere.
 While some fled, others just sat on the ground, covered their face and waited in the noxious fumes.

+Nadia, a 27-year-old Afghan woman who gave only her first name for fear of reprisals, carried her 2-year-old daughter with her outside the airport, braving the chaos.
+She and her husband, who had worked with coalition forces, missed a call from a number they believed was the State Department and were trying to get into the airport without any luck.
+Her husband had pressed ahead in the crowd to try and get them inside.

+“We have to find a way to evacuate because our lives are in danger,” Nadia said.
+“My husband received several threatening messages from unknown sources.
+We have no chance except escaping.”

-The warnings come as many Afghan are fleeing the country in the wake of the Taliban’s takeover of Afghanistan.
+Many Afghans have felt the same in the wake of the Taliban’s takeover.
 The hard-line Islamic group wrested back control of the country nearly 20 years after being ousted in a U.S.-led invasion following the 9/11 attacks, which al-Qaida orchestrated while being sheltered by the group.

 Amid concerns about attacks, military cargo planes leaving Kabul airport already use flares to disrupt any potential missile fire.
-But troops also worry about the teeming crowds outside the airport.
+But there are also worries someone could detonate explosives in the teeming crowds outside the airport.

-While the Taliban and others have tried to control them, there's no formal screening process as there was under Afghanistan's former government.
-That raises the risk that someone could slip through and detonate explosives in the crowd.

-Belgian Prime Minister Alexander De Croo said his country had been warned about just that kind of attack.

 Senior U.S. officials said Wednesday’s warning from the embassy was related to specific threats involving the Islamic State group and potential vehicle bombs.
 The officials spoke on condition of anonymity because they were not authorized to discuss ongoing military operations.